 Close all your programs and insert the Venable installation disk into your CD-ROM drive.
 The CD should auto-run and the installation window should open up, otherwise browse the CD with Windows Explorer and double-click on VenableSetup.exe.
 Follow the prompts to allow the installer to install the Venable Software to your PC.
-The correct driver will be setup under Windows 8 and 10.
+The correct driver will be setup under Windows version 8 or above.